manitu85/manitu85/README.md

 -  **Currently :** I've been learning React & Next js...
 I'm always curious to learn cutting edge technology.
 A bit enthusiast towards web development. :star:
 -  **Studies :** Professional Master degree in Human Resources.
 Faculty of Organizational Sciences, University of Belgrade 🎓
--  **Mindset :** First solve the problem, then write the code. :heart:
+-  **Mindset :** First solve the problem, then write the code.
+A good code is like a story, not a puzzle. :heart:
 -  **Life Hack :** "There is only one corner of the universe you can be certain of improving, and that's your own self."
 Adlous Huxley :dart:
 -  **Hobbies :** Reading, Programing, Yoga & Music. :headphones:
 -  **Funfact :** Tall 202cm. (**i see the world as magical**) :sparkles: